aerdei/ocp-4-priv-azure-arm-pipelines/README.md

     - `ocp-4-sp-tid`: Tenant ID of the service principal used for deployment
     - `ocp-4-ssh-pub`: Public SSH key to be deployed to the nodes
 * Create a variable group `ocp-4-variable-group` in Azure Pipelines linking to the Azure Keyvault secrets.
-* Create the agent and agent pool.
+* Create the agent pool and agent.

 ## Connectivity